Opioids for Chronic Aches & Pains

 There are two distinct ways that opioids backfire:

-- Increased pain can be direct side effect of usage, a phenomenon known as “Opioid hyperalgesia,” in which certain kinds of sensitivity ramp up while still taking the drug, for unclear reasons (very complex and poorly understood biochemistry).2021 This is a bit rare and exotic, and literally no one can explain it.
+- Increased pain can be direct side effect of usage, a phenomenon known as “opioid hyperalgesia,” in which certain kinds of sensitivity ramp up while still taking the drug, for unclear reasons (very complex and poorly understood biochemistry).2223 This is a bit rare and exotic, and literally no one can explain it.
 We just don’t know what’s going on with these cases yet.

 Nerves fire in response to specific chemicals.
 The number of receptors they have for specific chemicals is “regulated,” and they can be regulated “up” or “down.”
 If you flood a nerve with too much with a specific chemical, it will get “numb” to it — by downregulating the number of receptors for it.
 Clever system.

 The opioid receptors are famous because they trigger the firing of nerves that inhibit pain.
-When you take opioids, you are washing those opiate receptors with many more opioid molecules than normal … and the body responds by downregulating their receptors.
+When you take opioids, you are washing those opiate receptors with many more opioid molecules than normal … and the body responds by getting rid of some receptors!

-The inexorable logic of downregulation applies to anything that tinkers with nerves to kill pain.
-Pick a pathway that inhibits pain, any pathway, give it a boost with some kind of artificial stimulation, and gosh darn it if it doesn’t start downregulating and become less responsive to natural stimulation… et voila, you become either dependent on the artificial stimulation, or seriously sensitized without it.
+The inexorable logic of downregulation applies to anything that tinkers with neurological signalling related to pain.
+It is a plague on the quest for a perfect pain killer, a fundamental reason why it may never happen.
+If you pick a pathway that inhibits pain, any pathway, give it a boost with some kind of artificial stimulation… gosh darn it if it doesn’t start downregulating and become less responsive to natural stimulation, et voila: you become either dependent on the artificial stimulation or seriously sensitized without it.

 What if you’re already on opioids?
 Should you stop?